2024 Winner

 "We couldn’t ignore the impact of stormwater anymore," said Clearwater Farm volunteer, Alex Boecher.
 "The lower section of our garden had become completely unusable due to standing water.
 We knew something had to be done to reclaim the space and align it with our mission to teach sustainable land use."

 After years of water management struggles, Clearwater Farm partnered with Coulee Region Ecoscapes to install a wetland rain garden, making the space accessible once again.
-The garden not only directs, captures, and absorbs stormwater runoff but also serves as an outdoor classroom, exemplifying the farm’s commitment to educating about sustainable practices.
+This space now serves as an outdoor classroom, educating visitors about native plants and their ability to absorb large amounts of water.

-But this project goes beyond just controlling runoff.
-A winding, accessible path now weaves through both wet and dry zones, providing visitors an up-close look at an effective, natural method of water management.
-Guests can stroll through a thriving ecosystem that showcases how water can be managed simply and sustainably.
+An accessible, winding path now meanders through both wet and dry zones, offering visitors an intimate view of this unique solution to addressing water.
+Guests can stroll through a thriving ecosystem that demonstrates how water can be managed sustainably and simply.

-The transformation is breathing new life into the farm, amplifying their educational programs and summer camps.
-“It’s been amazing to see kids racing through the garden, interacting with the plants, water, and rocks,” Boecher said.
+The transformation is revitalizing the farm, enhancing their educational programs and summer camps.
+“It’s been amazing to see kids racing through the garden, interacting with the plants, water, and rocks,” said Boecher.

 Clearwater Farm is particularly proud of its community-driven approach.
 “We have a strong connection with our members, and they’ve been integral to the project’s success.
 From pulling weeds and managing invasive species to interacting with the garden on their visits, it’s truly become a community space.”